TarunGunampalli/GDSC-Bootcamp/README.md

     - IDE stands for Integrated Development Environment.
 They come with everything you need for developing using a specific language.
         - For example, IntelliJ is an IDE for Java.
 It will come with a package manager for importing external Java classes, a debugger that can trace through your code and provide useful information on what's going on as your code runs, and Intellisense, a useful autocomplete feature that helps you write code faster.
     - Pros and Cons
-        - VSCode may seem ineffecient, but with the use of extensions you can work in basically every feature that a full IDE like IntelliJ would give you.
+        - VS Code may seem ineffecient, but with the use of extensions you can work in basically every feature that a full IDE like IntelliJ would give you.
 This includes Intellisense, a debugger, and many other useful features.
-        - VSCode is more versatile.
-IntelliJ is only for Java, and there's other IDEs for other languages, but VSCode can be used for any popular language today with community or professionally maintained extensions.
+        - VS Code is more versatile.
+IntelliJ is only for Java, and there's other IDEs for other languages, but VS Code can be used for any popular language today with community or professionally maintained extensions.
-        - IDEs are often faster than VSCode because everything is natively built-in.
+        - IDEs are often faster than VS Code because everything is natively built-in.
         - Good code editors like VS Code have features where you can pull up a terminal below your code window, making it easy to run your code with simple commands

 <br>

-- Parts of VSCode
+- Parts of VS Code
     - Sidebar
       - File explorer
           - Used to browse through files in your project folder.